 The Evening of the Deluge

 If we take another #Artist and compare, we can see how two different styles can still enable the same narrative and emotional response.
 Caspar Friedrich of Sweden was an important landscape painter from the 1800’s.
 He allows the landscape to become the protagonist rather than the figure that he sometimes places in his paintings.
 His understanding of nature and painting was subtle yet relatable and extremely powerful.

-If we look at the Winter Landscape below, you can still see his decision of composition has shown nature engulf the land and disrupt the horizon as far as the eye can see.
-The misty background makes the church look like an onlooker, a helpless character to the story and a victim to the white out.
-Friedrich chose to use the importance of composition as a way to suggest severe impact of nature rather than the application of paint like Turner had.
+If we look at the Winter Landscape below, you can still see his decision of composition has shown nature engulfs the land and disrupts the horizon as far as the eye can see.
+The misty background makes the church look like an onlooker, a helpless character to the story and a victim to the whiteout.
+Friedrich chose to use the importance of composition as a way to suggest the severe impact of nature rather than the application of paint like Turner had.

 Caspar David Friedrich

 Friedrich famously once said: “The artist should not only paint what he sees before him, but also what he sees within him.”